syler11/ms1-gym/README.md

 ### **Features:**
 **Index**
-Main featrues the call to action button to sign up for a free class.
+Main features the call to action button to sign up for a free class.
 The first section will give a short insight what the gym can offer.
 User testimonials to help first visitor to build trust.
 Map and transport to help the users to make their first virtual visit.

 **About Us**
 Short description of the gym and its ethos.
 Progress bar to showcase of the gym's demographics.
-Cards to emphasize the differet features of the gym.
+Cards to emphasize the different features of the gym.

 **Membership**
 Pricing description as passes and monthly plans with pictures.

 **Classes**
-Throughout description of the classes, their intensity and shcedule.
+Throughout description of the classes, their intensity and schedule.
 Book a class modal to make an online booking and downloadable pdf format is also available.

 **Contact**
-Contact from to send direct message from the website.
+Contact form to send direct message from the website.
 General contact information and opening times.
 Map and transport option repeated for a second virtual journey.